Permit Sales/Citation Payments

 Montachusett Regional Transit Authority (MART)

 Fitchburg State students and other members of the University community can ride the local MART bus system at no cost by presenting a valid Fitchburg State One Card.
 MART provides local bus service to locations throughout the Fitchburg and Leominster area.
-For detailed routes and schedules: http://www.mrta.us/routes-schedules/fitchburg
+Go to the MRTA website for detailed routes and schedules

 All Residential freshmen students will be required to park at the Wallace Civic Center parking lot.
 A student with less than 24 earned credits and residing on-campus will not be eligible for a parking permit for the main campus.
 Students may obtain a Civic Center hang-tag at NO CHARGE.
 Students are encouraged to obtain this hang-tag as it assists Campus Police and Parking Services in contacting a student, if necessary.

 Freshmen with a Civic Center hang-tag will be allowed to park in campus parking lots during the weekend as of 5:00 p.m. on Friday, with the exception of Miller, Highland and Sanders which remain faculty/staff or reserved parking 24 hours.
 All freshmen must move their vehicles back to the Civic Center by 12:00 a.m. (midnight) on Sunday.